 5. Consult with a Trademark Attorney

-Even if you would have conducted the search yourself, it would have been a firstlevel search.
-It would have been better on your part if you would have taken the advice of confidence of a trademark law attorney.
-He can advise you whether there is or not any risk and provide opinions on registrability or otherwise of your mark.
+Even if you had conducted the search yourself, it would have been a first level search.
+It would have been better on your part if you had taken the advice of a trademark law attorney.
+He can advise you whether there is or not any risk and provide opinions on the registrability or otherwise of your mark.

-• Can do rightful search in case of any potential trademark conflict, i.e., common law marks.
+- Can do a rightful search in case of any potential trademark conflict, i.e., common law marks.

-• Anyone can register trademark at the same time.
+- Anyone can register a trademark at the same time.

 6. Make Your Trademark Search Results Accurate